-To enable this option, you must have a separate drive, coda, or NFS) drive.(
+To enable this option, you must have a separate drive, mount point, or NFS) drive.(

 |Bail Out If Backup Drive Mount Fails||Select whether you wish to cancel the backup process if the backup drive fails to mount.|

-Enable this option if you wish to only back up and restore data that has changed.
+Enable this option if you wish to only back up and restore data that changes.

 You cannot enable this option with FTP backups.
 This option does not use file compression.